Student Story: Moyinoluwa Oluwadayomi

 My name is Moyinoluwa, and I am a fourth-year MBBS Medicine student originally from Aberdeen.

-I chose Queen Mary for its strong reputation as a university and medical school.
-The diversity in patient demographics here also provides incredible opportunities to explore different patient treatments and experiences.
+I chose Queen Mary for its strong reputation as both a university and a medical school.
+The diversity in patient demographics provides incredible opportunities to explore different treatments and experiences in clinical settings.

-I have been really enjoying my course.
+I’m thoroughly enjoying my course.
 It is challenging and demanding, but working on placement and seeing the work that happens behind the scenes has been incredibly rewarding.
-I am thoroughly enjoying the experience.

-Before receiving this bursary, I was very worried about my financial position.
-My first year was manageable as I lived in university accommodation, but moving into private rented accommodation meant I had to budget carefully to ensure I had enough funds to support me six months down the line.
-In my second and third year, I worked part-time as a tutor for six hours a week to support my living costs.
-I also worked during the holidays in Aberdeen.
-However, I knew I would not be able to continue working with the increased workload of my fourth and fifth years.
-Balancing part-time work with studies meant I had less time for extracurricular activities and hobbies, but that was a sacrifice I needed to make to ensure I could continue my studies.
+Before receiving this bursary, I was very worried about my financial situation.
+My first year was manageable as I lived in university accommodation, but moving into private rented housing meant I had to budget carefully to ensure I could support myself long term.
+In my second and third years, I worked part-time as a tutor for six hours a week to cover living costs, and I also worked during holidays back in Aberdeen.
+However, I knew I wouldn’t be able to continue working with the increased demands of my fourth and fifth years.
+Balancing part-time work with studies left little time for extracurricular activities or hobbies, but it was a sacrifice I had to make to continue my degree.

 Receiving the bursary was an incredible relief.
-The demands of studying, revising, working part-time, and engaging in extracurriculars are immense, and as exams approach, it becomes even more difficult to prepare adequately.
-My tutoring job required me to be present for my students, ensuring they were supported and ready for their exams, while I was also trying to prepare for my own.
-Rent is a significant expense, and when putting it into perspective, 70 to 80 percent of my student loan now goes on rent alone.
-Receiving this bursary has eased a huge burden.
+The combined demands of studying, revising, part-time work and extracurriculars can be overwhelming, especially in the lead-up to exams.
+My tutoring job required me to be fully present for my students while I was also trying to prepare for my own assessments.
+To put it in perspective, 70 to 80 percent of my student loan now goes directly toward rent.
+This bursary has eased that burden significantly.

-I am still deciding what to do for my elective.
-I have a strong interest in psychology and have an upcoming placement that I hope will provide greater insight into the field.
-I am also currently working on my dissertation on Psychology and Autism, which is a key area of interest for me.
+I’m still deciding what to do for my elective.
+I have a strong interest in psychology and have an upcoming placement that I hope will offer greater insight into the field.
+I’m also currently working on my dissertation on Psychology and Autism, which is a key area of interest for me.

-I would like to say a very big thank you to the generous alumni who helped make my bursary happen.
-This funding has lifted a great deal of stress and allowed me to focus on my course, exams, and placements.
-Your kindness has been incredibly helpful, and I am now looking forward to continuing my degree and discovering the right area of medicine for my career.
+I would like to express a heartfelt thank you to the generous alumni who made my bursary possible.
+Your support has lifted a great deal of stress and allowed me to focus fully on my course, exams and placements.
+Your kindness has been incredibly helpful, and I’m now looking ahead with confidence as I continue my degree and explore the right area of medicine for my future.